Peter Saville & New Order’s Colour Code

 So the coloured squares on PC&L are its catalogue number FACT75 (I have no idea why numbers always seem to read upwards) and the colours down the front of Blue Monday read “FAC73 Blue Monday an” with “d The Beach New Order” on the back.

-The last sleeve to feature the code was Confusion released in August 1983 and which again had the catalogue number in the top right (FAC93)
+The last new Order sleeve to feature the code was Confusion released in August 1983 and which again had the catalogue number in the top right (FAC93)

 And that was it.
-All that thought and effort for three covers.
-In many ways this epitomises the genius of Peter Saville.
+All that thought and effort for four record sleeves… In many ways this epitomises the genius of Peter Saville.
 He had so many brilliant ideas, that it seems he couldn’t and didn’t want to stick with any one thing for too long.